Live at the BBC (Steve Harley & Cockney Rebel album): Critical reception

+Dave Thompson of AllMusic said, "Live at the BBC begins with a straightforward examination of the original Cockney Rebel legacy.
+Then vocalist Steve Harley presses the fast-forward button and suddenly it's 1992, and he's on another of those interminable comebacks, mixing old classics with new half-hopers and, though you can kind of see the connection, it's still hard to believe that the verbosity, vision, and doom-laden prophecy of the olden days could ever have become so self-satisfied.
+So don't play the later stuff.
+The early performances alone are worth the price of admission and then some."
 Sarra Manning of Melody Maker recalled how Cockney Rebel "managed to create a sound that veered alarmingly into the rock opera genre" by "spurning the humble electric guitar in favour of a piano and violin" and, as a result, "over compensated with fiddly arpeggios and annoying electronic squiggles".
 She continued that, "amid all this dubious musical experimentation", the band produced two "decent songs": "Mr. Soft" and "Make Me Smile (Come Up and See Me)".
 She concluded, "Unfortunately, it's 1995 and over-pronounced Cockernee accents remind me of Damon and scratchy fiddles recreate traumatic memories of the Waterboys.
 It was 1974, I guess you had to be there."
+Neil McKay of Sunday Life wrote, "With Harley back in the charts with 'Make Me Smile', this is a timely, if ultimately unconvincing, offering.
+The distinctive art rock of the 1974 session and live tracks has dated none too well, and the 1992 unplugged style retreads are little better."
 A reviewer for the Poole & Dorset Advertiser stated, "Back to a prolonged Peel session from 1974 and a short acoustic return for Nicky Campbell in 1992.
 By the time Harley came back the sub-Ziggy burst of genuine creativity heard on the Peel tracks had disappeared into lame nostalgia."
-Dave Thompson of AllMusic said, "Live at the BBC begins with a straightforward examination of the original Cockney Rebel legacy.
-Then vocalist Steve Harley presses the fast-forward button and suddenly it's 1992, and he's on another of those interminable comebacks, mixing old classics with new half-hopers and, though you can kind of see the connection, it's still hard to believe that the verbosity, vision, and doom-laden prophecy of the olden days could ever have become so self-satisfied.
-So don't play the later stuff.
-The early performances alone are worth the price of admission and then some."